-We have a long-established licensing enforcement policy based around the principles of consistency, transparency and proportionality set out in the Government's Enforcement Concordat and the statutory Regulators' Compliance Code, which also takes into account the Attorney-General's Guidelines to Crown Prosecutors for bringing prosecutions.
+We have a long-established licensing enforcement policy based around the principles of consistency, transparency and proportionality set out in the Government's statutory Regulators' Compliance Code, which also takes into account the Attorney-General's Guidelines to Crown Prosecutors for bringing prosecutions.

-Our licensing enforcement policy proposes that a graduated response is taken where offences against licensing legislation are found or where licence conditions have been contravened.
+Our Environmental Services enforcement policy proposes that a graduated response is taken where offences against licensing legislation are found or where licence conditions have been contravened.
 An isolated and minor offence may be dealt with purely by way of a written warning whilst more serious offences which have either been committed over a period of time or which jeopardise public safety may result in a referral for prosecution.

 We continue to work actively with other responsible authorities in enforcing licensing legislation.
 We share information about licence-holders and licensed premises under the Crime and Disorder Act 1998, and expect to be closely consulted when any enforcement action may be required.
-We have signed the Hertfordshire Licensing Enforcement Protocol in conjunction with the other responsible authorities within the county.